miwubunz/zekko-pet/README.md

 <hr>

-if you find any bug or want to ask for any feature, feel free to open a issue ;p
+if you find a bug or want to ask for a feature, feel free to open an issue ;p

 ## contributions
 any contributions are fully welcome ;3